opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 ```

 ### <a name="specificationExtensionPoint"></a>Specification Extension Point
-A `Specification Extension Point` marks specific part of the [Data Product Descriptor Specification](#definitionsDpdsSpecification) that  are left open to extensions or futher evolution of the standard.
-While a [Standard Definition](#definitionsDefinition) it's a formal declaration that the description of a part of the [Data Product Descriptor Specification](#definitionsDpdsSpecification) will be demanded to an external standards in this verion of the specification and in the future ones, the same assumption it's not true for `Specification Extension Point`.
-Even if a `Specification Extension Point` can be extended at will it is RECOMMENDED to use for all added properties a field name prefixed by *"x-"* in order to avoid potetntial conflicts with future versions of the [Data Product Descriptor Specification](#definitionsDpdsSpecification).
+A `Specification Extension Point` marks specific parts of the [Data Product Descriptor Specification](#definitionsDpdsSpecification) that are left open to extensions or further evolution of the standard.
+While a [Standard Definition](#definitionsDefinition) it's a formal declaration that the description of a part of the [Data Product Descriptor Specification](#definitionsDpdsSpecification) will be demanded by an external standard in this version of the specification and future ones, the same assumption it's not true for `Specification Extension Points`.
+Even if a `Specification Extension Point` can be extended at will it is RECOMMENDED to use for all added properties a field name prefixed by *"x_-"_ to avoid potential conflicts with future versions of the [Data Product Descriptor Specification](#definitionsDpdsSpecification).

 ##### Fixed Fields